Rafail Lubomirov Georgiev - Raffò

 Artist Statements and Concepts

-Not long after I have started to make art professionally I realized that my sculptures are incorporating and resembling in their implied meaning clearly for the basic elements of nature.
-As the wind that spins the air and blows into the open volumes of the rock which has become a very important element of creation.
+Not long after I started to make art professionally I realized that my sculptures are incorporating and resembled in their implied meaning clearly the basic elements of nature.
+As the wind spins the air blows into the open volumes of the rock which has become a very important element of creation.
 Likewise, the water that is modeling the stone by rotating it in the rapids of the rivers.
-I want to give meaning of the matter, after being guided by the natural elements, such as the inspiration and substance of my artistic path.
+I want to give meaning to the matter, after being guided by the natural elements, such as the inspiration and substance of my artistic path.
 As a matter of fact, the research I have been making, through different scientific disciplines such as geometry and anatomy, has been giving me rather interesting results in the territory of an experiment.
 I found that a combination of geometric laws and anatomical truths, is not destroying the conditionality in art, but rather creates her.

-The results of my thoughts that I had mentioned above are visualized through the series of Temples, Arches, and Columns.
-This series of different public sculptures, which I have been making in different places of the world and in particular: “Temple of the elements” (Italy, 2012), ”In the maternal womb” (Italy,2014, Israel, 2017), ”That future is hiding in a past harmony”(Israel,2015), "Mental Curves"(Romania, 2017) “Four genetic gates"(Italy, 2013), “Floyd column”(Germany,2013),“Floyd column 2”(Italy, 2014), “Floyd arch”(France,2015) and “Internal movement”(France, Germany 2016).
-Internal movement of floyds and substances in the interior volumes of the stone or the wood are visualized through simple geometrical waves inside the archetypical structures such as the column, the arch, and the temple.
+The results of my thoughts that I mentioned above are visualized through the series of Temples, Arches, and Columns.
+This series of different public sculptures, which I have been making in different places of the world in particular: “Temple of the elements” (Italy, 2012), ”In the maternal womb” (Italy,2014, Israel, 2017), ”That future is hiding in a past harmony”(Israel,2015), "Mental Curves"(Romania, 2017) “Four genetic gates"(Italy, 2013), “Floyd column”(Germany,2013), “Floyd column 2”(Italy, 2014), “Floyd arch”(France,2015) and “Internal movement”(France, Germany 2016).
+Internal movement of Floyds and substances in the interior volumes of the stone or the wood are visualized through simple geometrical waves inside the archetypical structures such as the column, the arch, and the temple.
 I am using monochromatic colors in some of the sculptures to distinguish visually the interior from the exterior, which is an important issue for my works.
 The void spaces inside the mass have more importance than the exterior contour of the block in this series of works.